JuggernautTej/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path adds /action to the PATH
-3-paths creates a script that counts the number of directories in the PATH 4-global_variables creates a script that lists environment variables
+3-paths creates a script that counts the number of directories in the PATH 4-global_variables creates a script that lists environment variables 5-local_variables creates a script that lists all local and environment variables and functions 6-create_local_variables creates a new local variable